Gothia Cup: Overview

 The opening ceremony and finals are held at Ullevi, Gothenburg.

 Spanning one week the Gothia Cup is a youth association football tournament held annually in Gothenburg, Sweden, open for both boys and girls of ages 11 to 18.
-In terms of participants, it is the world's largest youth football tournament, having had ~40,000 participants in 2017 vs. Norway Cup's (the second largest) ~30,000.
+In terms of participants, it is the world's largest youth football tournament, with ~40,000 participants in 2017 vs. Norway Cup's (the second largest) ~30,000.
 In 2017, 1730 teams from 82 nations participated, making it the most internationally diverse youth football tournament as well.

 The Gothia Cup started in 1975 with 275 participating teams.

 In July each year, the event becomes the dominant event in Gothenburg, with (as of 2017) 4,349 games played on 110 fields, and 300,000 visitors to the center in Heden.
 According to the tourist authorities of Gothenburg, the 2006 Gothia Cup generated 282 million Swedish krona in tourist income for Gothenburg city and 118 million krona in tax income for Sweden.

 Teams compete from across the world; such as from Brazil, United Arab Emirates, Bangladesh and the Czech Republic.

 In 2020, for the first time since the tournament's inaugural season, the tournament was not held, due to the COVID-19 pandemic in Sweden.